Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 Joel: Yep, they got me.
 Speaking about Lizard,

-> Supposed a furry convention center takes place at an entire planet scale.
+> Supposed a furry convention expo takes place at an entire planet scale.
 What costume design that would be considered Ultra Uber Rare?

 (provided that convetino for entire planet)